yettey74/aligent2/_README.md

 * Implement throwable for all tests in the API call so they are dealt with on the fly
 * Implement throwable for strings to remove ``` _isDateBade() && _strungOutDate()```
 * Implement throwable for integer
+* Handling throwable for DateTime() where object != instanceof DateTime;
+* Catch bad TZ throwable for DateTime()->setTimezone();
+* Handles all timezones if not properly formatted
+1. Need to find more errors .. try for nasties like null, nan, blank, empty, array, ascii(char), "0a" == true, invere("0a") == false, 1/"0a" return string to int = 0 then performs calc
+5. need to catch Timezone errors "Australia/Rome" // throwable catch